myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Send Temperature reading to Cayenne

 Now let’s send our TMP36 temperature data up to Cayenne.
 This is easily accomplished, requiring only a single line of code.
-In this case, we’ll send the data to Cyanne using MQTT Channel 0.
+In this case, we’ll send the data to Cayenne using MQTT Channel 0.

 *TIP: There are many ways to read and send sensor data.
 Depending upon what device you are using and what goals you have in mind, you may choose a different way.*